 Or this list for microgreens.

 Final Thoughts and Recommendations

 We are pleased with the Mars Hydro SP 150 LED grow light.
-It's dependable, the light has the power to grow red leaf lettuce to full color.
+It’s dependable, and the light has the power to grow red-leaf lettuce to full color.

-It's working well with the garden sets we have growing beneath it now.
+It’s working well with the garden sets growing beneath it now.

 We’ve had no issues with the light whatsoever.
 The SP 150 does a better job coloring up plants and keeping them dense than two other similarly priced LED grow lights we purchased.